ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAccessConstraintThirdBody.rst

 IAccessConstraintThirdBody
 ==========================

-.. py:class:: IAccessConstraintThirdBody
+.. py:class:: ansys.stk.core.stkobjects.IAccessConstraintThirdBody

    IAccessConstraint

    Do not use this interface, as it is deprecated.
 Use IAgAccessCnstrCbObstruction instead.
 Access Constraint Used for Third Body Obstructions.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAccessConstraintThirdBody

 Overview
 --------